marcoprado17/popular-movies-stage-1/README.md

 # popular-movies-stage-1

 This is a simple android app that has a catalog of movies sorted by popularity or user rate.
-Clicking in the poster of the movie you can see more details.
+Clicking in the poster of the movie you can see more details about it.

 ![alt text](http://i.imgur.com/j9AM3NK.png?1) ![alt text](http://i.imgur.com/Nhdc89P.png?1)